The International PhD Programme in Molecular Medicine

 In addition to curricular seminars and lectures, we offer our PhD students a large variety of optional activities.
 As one of our aims is to give students insights into the work of industrial employers, we organize excursions to pharmaceutical and biotech companies.
 Summer schools and other scientific events in cooperation with international partner universities and partners from industry motivate students to deepen their knowledge in basic science and practical applications.
 We also organize scientific retreats focusing on particular research topics.
 In addition, there is a wide range of key competence seminars organized in order to improve the employability of our graduates.
 From this variety of optional activities students must choose a minimum of two courses per year.

-Within the first two years of doctoral training, students are also expected to attend three practical training sessions in different laboratories or in industry.
+Within the first two years of doctoral training, students are also expected to attend at least two practical training sessions in different laboratories or in industry.
 This allows them to learn new and innovative techniques that go beyond their own research field and to establish contact to possible employers.

 A particular element of our training concept is the two intermediate evaluations that our students must pass on completion of their first and second years of study.
 Both evaluations take place during our international meetings held in April and October of each year and consist of a poster presentation and/or a public talk.
 Through their public frame the exams help to actively integrate the graduates into the international scientific community and to ensure proper progress in the scientific project.
 PhD Students have the chance to seek advice from professional international scientists.
 Only those students who successfully pass their intermediate evaluations may proceed to the next year of study.